marion-msft/cto-office-zero-trust/README.md

 ## Challenge 4 : [Secure network communication 2 - Internet (Azure FrontDoor and Private Link)](./Challenge%204/Challenge4.md)

-Now that we have minimized the Internet Exposition, we need to secure it.
+Now that we have minimized the Internet exposure, we need to secure it.

-As we are working with a CMS site and may use CDN caching our choice is going to install Azure Front Door to protect the front end web site.
+As we are working with a CMS site and may use CDN caching our choice is going to install Azure Front Door to protect the website's frontend.

 ![Challenge 4](diagram/Challenge4.jpg)
 ## :star: During this Challenge
-- Install Azure Front Door,
+- Install Azure Front Door
 - Create a private link for the Web App Service hosting our application
 - Setup an Azure Front Door firewall rule

 ## :fire: Success Criteria
-- Verify that your web site is only accessible throught the Azure Front Door exposition.
+- Verify that your website is only accessible throught the Azure Front Door exposure.

 ## Challenge 5 : [Get aware of any suspect behaviour (Monitor and Defender for Cloud)](./Challenge%205/Challenge5.md)